Best VOX Amp for Worship Teams (Our Top Pick)

 Cost and Value

 Perhaps because of their longstanding reputation and iconic appeal, VOX amps can tend to be somewhat over-priced.
 We don't mind that in some situations, but it just depends on what you value as a guitar player and consumer and whether or not that's worth it to you.
+Do you care about the vintage appeal of the VOX brand?

+Are you set on bright and clean tones that are driven by raw tube power?
 If that's the case, you might be well served by VOX amplifiers, even with the unyielding price tags.

 However, fans of modern distortion who don't care for vintage-style amps aren't going to be as happy, even if they get a deal on something like the AC15.
 It just isn't going to fit their style.